clandestinolibre/libre-css/README.md

 # LibreCSS

-LibreCSS is a **lightweight website template** designed to help you build modern websites quickly — without build tools, frameworks, or external dependencies.
+LibreCSS is a lightweight website template designed to help you build modern websites quickly — without build tools, frameworks, or external dependencies.

 It combines:

-- a **component-based CSS framework**
+- a component-based CSS framework
-- a **small JavaScript utility library** for common browser features
+- a small JavaScript utility library for common browser features
-- **ready-to-use HTML templates**
+- ready-to-use HTML templates
-- a **simple PHP-based mailer** for the contact form
+- a simple PHP-based mailer for the contact form

 Everything is designed to be minimal, predictable, and easy to extend.

----

 ## Philosophy